10 Characters You'll Meet at a Business Meeting

 The best cure: a firm "let's not go there" from the meeting's facilitator.
-Other phrases like "let's cross that bridge when we get there" or "that's a hornets nest we don't need to disturb" labels certain subjects out of bounds for the business meeting
+Other phrases like "let's cross that bridge when we get there" or "that's a hornet's nest we don't need to disturb" labels certain subjects out of bounds for the business meeting

 There's likely a sycophant in many business meetings.
-This employee is obsequious, bending over backwards to ingratiate himself or herself to the boss, the meeting leader or another power broker.
+This employee is obsequious, bending over backward to ingratiate himself or herself to the boss, the meeting leader or another power broker.
 They're so busy currying favor with others, they subvert whatever true feelings they have about issues.

 This employee is seen by other employees to be in the pocket of the person to whom they're cow-towing.
 Ultimately they are seen for who they are and become predictable and not trusted.

 Try to elicit their ideas and preferences before asking others as a way of drawing them out.

 As children these people were bullies.
 Some still haven't grown up.
 The Attacker deftly mixes negativity with personal attacks, challenging others' ideas with vigor.
 Without regard to hurting others' feelings, the Attacker uses a confrontational style to object to others' ideas and go against the flow.
 Sadly, sometimes they don't even realize they're attacking.